jessamynsmith/image-to-text-server/README.md

 ### Deployment

-This project is set up for deployment to Heroku.
+This project is set up for deployment to Elastic Beanstalk.

-Make a new Heroku app, and add the following addons:

-    Heroku Postgres
-    Sendgrid

-Add Heroku buildpacks:
+TODO: Add instructions

-    heroku buildpacks:set heroku-community/apt -i 1
-    heroku buildpacks:set heroku/python -i 2